khurramsaadat/zero1works/PRD.md

 ## 1. Executive Summary

 ### 1.1 Product Overview
 WebDev Agency Website is a modern, responsive web application designed to showcase our web development services, portfolio, and establish our digital presence.
-The website serves as the primary marketing tool and client acquisition channel for our web development agency.
+The website serves as the primary marketing tool and client acquisition channel for our web development agency, featuring client testimonials and success stories to build trust and credibility.

 ### 1.2 Business Objectives
 - **Primary**: Generate qualified leads and convert visitors into clients